-|I recently read an article regarding philatelic investment that made me think about what motivates people to collect stamps and what sort of stamp buyer they consider themselves to be.
-Most people who collect South Africa primarily have some connection to the country.
+|I once read an article regarding philatelic investment that made me think about what motivates people to collect stamps and what sort of stamp buyer they consider themselves to be.
+For example, most people who collect South Africa primarily have some connection to the country.
 For example my own connection is my father grew up in South Africa and I have family that live there.
 However there are lots of motivations and reasons for collecting.
 Someone who enjoys bird-watching may also enjoy finding stamps with birds depicted upon them, you might visit a particular country and find those stamps appeal to you.
 But whatever sets you on the road of stamp accumulation, are you either a collector, a philatelist or an investor?|

 Investors don’t have to be collectors or philatelists and don’t have to love stamps.
 They are effectively betting on the demand and scarcity of a particular issue, whether by purchasing a quantity of an identical item, for example the GB “Diana” presentation pack inscribed in Welsh, or by spending a considerable sum on say a GB Penny Black May 6th 1840 cover.
 Investing in stamps can be fraught with many pitfalls.
 If it was easy everybody would be doing it!
 Those Diana Welsh presentation packs are probably worth less than you paid for them, as most collectors who want one, now have one.
 And who has the sort of spare money required to buy a May 6th Penny Black cover?

 An investor has a different motivation to a collector and a philatelist.
 They want to see the value of what they have purchased increase over time.
-It is unlikely they would care to own a complete run of Union and Republic stamps, or own every issue and printing of the Springbok halfpenny.
+It is unlikely they would care to own a complete run of South Africa Union and Republic stamps, or own every issue and printing of the Springbok halfpenny.

-In my opinion, if you enjoy the collecting of stamps, study them, display them in an album, show them to fellow enthusiasts and form the collection over a long period then you are more likely to find that it doesn’t matter which of the three stamp buyer categories you fall into.
+In my opinion, if you enjoy the collecting of stamps, study them, display them in an album, show them to fellow enthusiasts and form the collection over a long period then you are more likely to find that it doesn’t matter which of the three stamp buyer categories you think you fall into.
 If you can bear to part with the collection within your lifetime you might even see a financial return!